 Remove baby backs from wrapping, rinse under cold water and lay them on the cutting board.

-I wanted to do them 2-2-1 style and needed them to fit into my foil pans so I cut each rack in half and removed the membrane on the bone side.
+I wanted them to fit into my foil pans so I cut each rack in half and removed the membrane on the bone side.

 Apply my original rub (purchase recipe here) generously to top and bottom of the ribs and wait for them to get that “wet” look.